bradfrost/style-guide-guide/components/headers-and-footers/horizontal-header.md

 - className: js-nav-dropdown
   modifier: yes
   js: yes
   description: Add to all `c-global-nav__sublist` elements.
-This class help' Agora's JavaScript library to hide/display the subnavigation menu.
+This class help' Style Guide Guide's JavaScript library to hide/display the subnavigation menu.
 This class is required if you include a subnavigation menu.
 - className: c-global-nav__subitem
   description: Apply to each `<li>` menu item in a global-nav subnavigation menu.
 The only child of this element should be the item's `c-global-nav__sublink` link.
 This class is required if you include a subnavigation menu inside a global-navigation item.
 - className: c-global-nav__sublink